zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/flavors/Full/_index.md

 * After deployment, you should see the ArcBox resources inside your resource group.

   ![Screenshot showing az deployment group create](./deployedresources.png)

+## Deployment Option 3: Bicep deployment via Azure CLI

+* To do: add instructions for Bicep deployment here

 ## Start post-deployment automation